Blog

 developedbyed – My programming journey didn’t actually start with documentation.
 During the COVID quarantine, I bought Ed’s courses, "The Creative JavaScript Course" and "The Creative React and Redux Course," for about $50.
 I learned documentation while working on projects similar to those in his tutorials.
 He has an awesome imagination, and his projects seem bright and exciting.
 Ed even encourages students to add the projects from his course to their portfolios (though it’s probably better to at least create your own version)

-Internet privacy and security course – some articles date back to 2016.
-On one particular topic, I had quite a debate with ChatGPT (Cyber Yozh insists that TrueCrypt is better than VeraCrypt, while ChatGPT, I would say "passionately" defends VeraCrypt as the superior choice).
-Nevertheless, this resource seems invaluable — both for understanding what security and anonymity are, and for providing motivation to study information security.
+Internet privacy and security course – some articles date back to 2016, nevertheless, this resource seems invaluable — both for understanding what security and anonymity are, and for providing motivation to study information security.
 It would be especially useful for those who are not very familiar with information technology, use the same password across different services, might plug a found USB drive into a computer without a second thought, or click on links from unknown senders

 "Everyday Cryptography: Fundamental Principles and Applications" by Keith Martin (link to some seller on Amazon) – if you want to understand cryptography but feel lost when hearing terms like "public and private keys," "RSA algorithm," "digital signature," or "distributed ledger," then this book will give you a kind of intuitive, almost tangible grasp of these concepts, something you can rely on later as you dive deeper into the subject